Whitney Houston: Achievements

-Houston won numerous accolades throughout her career, including two Emmy Awards, five World Music Awards, eight Grammy Awards (including two Grammy Hall of Fame honors), 16 Billboard Music Awards (36 Billboard awards in all) and 22 American Music Awards.
+Houston is one of the most awarded entertainers of all time, she won numerous accolades throughout her career, including two Emmy Awards, five World Music Awards, nine Grammy Awards (including two Grammy Hall of Fame inductions and the Grammy Lifetime Achievement Award), 16 Billboard Music Awards (36 Billboard awards in all) and 22 American Music Awards.
 Houston currently holds the record for most American Music Awards in a single night with eight, a record for a woman and tied in general with fellow musician Michael Jackson.
 Houston was the first artist to win more than 11 Billboard awards in one night at its fourth annual ceremony in 1993, which set a Guinness World Record at the time.
 Houston continues to hold the record for the most WMAs won in a single year, winning five trophies at the sixth World Music Awards in 1994.
 Houston is also the black female artist with the most Guinness World Records in history with 33.